 For Year 7 students or safeguarding issues contact Mr J Wharam, Assistant Principal and Pastoral Leader for Year 7 & 8. email@example.com

-If you wish to discuss a curriculum, assessment, reporting or Year 9 option issue please contact Mr P South, Assistant Principal and Lead for Reporting and Assessment. firstname.lastname@example.org
+If you wish to discuss a curriculum, assessment, reporting or Year 9 option issue please contact Mr P South, Vice Principal and Lead for Reporting and Assessment. firstname.lastname@example.org

 Vice Principal, Mrs D Blackmore is available to meet with parents and carers on any issue if it is perceived that resolution has not been reached by going through all the appropriate channels. email@example.com